Wolverine971/podcast/content/blog/enneagram mom and dad.md

 Both Freud and Plato discuss the interplay of the of these three eerily similar forces.
 For Plato these forces played upon the soul and for Freud these forces played upon the psyche.
 In enneagram circles these forces form our personality and archetypes have been discovered which people have learned from and have endlessly discussed.

 In conclusion, the Enneagram's ideas of the head, heart, and instincts can be traced back to the work of Sigmund Freud and his theory of the psyche, and even further back to the philosophy of Plato and his concept of the human soul.
 Each of these theories emphasizes the importance of understanding the different aspects of the human psyche and how they shape our thoughts, feelings, and behaviors.
+More on that [here](https://9takes.com/blog/enneagram/philosophy-psychology-and-the-enneagram).